When you create a fabric connector for Kubernetes, you are specifying how FortiADC can communicate with Kubernetes.

 Toggle off to disable the external connector object.

 Specify the update interval for the connector to get Kubernetes objects and dynamically updates the IP addresses.

 IP Type the IP address of the Kubernetes API server.
 Port

 Specify the port that FortiADC uses to communicate with the Kubernetes API server.

 Specify the secret token.

 After the connector is created, you can select this connector when creating a server pool.
-FortiADC will then get the IP addresses of the real servers from the Kubernetes deployment and dynamically populates the objects in server pool configuration, as shown in the following screenshots.
+FortiADC will then get the IP addresses of the real servers from the Kubernetes deployment and dynamically populate the objects in the server pool configuration.